JULY 19 – AUG 8, 2026

 • Apply cutting-edge methods to their own research questions

-Prerequisites: Graduate-level training in biology, computer science, or related field.
-Prior experience with molecular biology, cell culture, or microscopy is helpful but not required—the work is high-level and you’ll learn hands-on.
+Prerequisites: Graduate-level training in biology, bioinformatics, or related STEM fields.
+Prior experience with molecular biology, cell culture, or microscopy is helpful but not required—the training is high-level, and you’ll learn hands-on.

 Application Materials Must Include: